tomaslin/angular-seo-heroku/README.md

 To run.

-create a cedar stack
+create a cedar stack with phantomjs

-heroku create
+heroku create --stack cedar --buildpack http://github.com/stomita/heroku-buildpack-phantomjs.git

+modify procfile to point to the path you want to seo optimize.